Rethinking Publication: A Certification Framework for AI-Enabled Research: Introduction

 Preprint repositories have been valuable for priority registration but are structurally misaligned with the current bottleneck.
 They were designed for a generation-constrained world: ideas and writing were slow, and the repository's function was to accelerate communication of complete human-authored work.
 In the AI-native era the bottleneck has shifted: generation is fast and cheap; selection, verification, and attribution are the scarce activities.
 A high-agency researcher using current pipelines can generate hundreds of candidate research outputs per year.
 The implicit authorship model of preprint repositories, the submitter authored the work, does not accommodate the idea-originator role that is now the primary location of irreplaceable human contribution.

 This paper does not argue that pipeline output is equivalent to human intellectual contribution.
-It argues that the publication system must certify knowledge quality regardless of origin while separately and explicitly recognizing the specific human cognitive act that pipelines cannot replicate, and that these two functions, currently conflated, must be separated.
+It argues that the publication system should certify knowledge quality regardless of origin while separately and explicitly recognizing the specific human cognitive act that pipelines cannot replicate, and that these two functions, currently conflated, can be productively separated.